osirislab/Hack-Night/2013-Fall/README.md

 ## Week 11: Exploiting Memory Corruption, Part 2
 Picking up from the last session, we will finish watching Dino Dai Zovi's lecture and do a live exploitation of a vulnerable program.
 We will go through all the steps that Dino explained in his lecture to write a control flow hijacking exploit and take over the program.
-Once we are done with the 1990's style exploitation, we will re-compile the program with modern mitigation technologies and look at various techniques used to bypass these mitigation's.
+Once we are done with 1990's style exploitation, we will re-compile the program with modern mitigation technologies and look at various techniques used to bypass these mitigation's.

 ### Lecture Materials
 1. [Memory Corruption 101](http://vimeo.com/31348274) [[slides](http://pentest.cryptocity.net/files/exploitation/2011/memory_corruption_101.pdf)]